BrandonAustin01/solo_mod-menu/README.md

 A lightweight **Left 4 Dead 2 VScript addon** that adds an in-game HUD menu for **solo or local play**.

+I originally made this to see how far I could push a small L4D2 scripting project.
+Unfortunatley I do not play the game much anymore, so I may or may not come back and continue working on it.
+Because of that, I am putting it here for anyone who wants to use it, improve it, or build on top of it.

 This project is meant to be a clean starting point for anyone who wants to use it as-is, improve it, or fork it into a bigger single-player mod menu.

 ## What it does